If you regularly work with CSS, chances are that you are used to referencing images from CSS code. Usually, this is done with the url()

 But what can we do if these approaches are not exotic enough for our tastes?
-What if rendering images like this is just way too easy and does not have a big enough performance impact?
-Well, you’re in luck.
+What if rendering images like this is just too easy and does not have a big enough performance impact?
+Well, you are in luck.
+This article explores silly ways to embed images using CSS.

-As reference images we will use the following images from Wikimedia Commons:
+We use the following images from Wikimedia Commons as reference images:

--encoded representation of this image will roughly look like this:
+The resulting box-shadow-encoded representation of this image looks roughly like this:

 .selector {